-Jeff: Don, I can't thank you enough for taking time to talk with us on the show, it's an honor to have you on the show as an active NASA astronaut.
-And I wanna start right off, right away with talking about this zero G coffee cup; because here at Death Wish Coffee obviously we're interested in everything about that kind of stuff.
-But you constructed this in space, like were did this idea even come from?
-To make this zero G coffee cup?
+Jeff: Don, I can't thank you enough for taking time to talk with us on the show.
+It's an honor to have you on the show as an active NASA astronaut.
+And I wanna start right off, right away with talking about this Zero-G coffee cup.
+Because here at Death Wish Coffee, obviously we're interested in everything about that kind of stuff.
+But you constructed this in space, like where did this idea even come from?
+To make this Zero-G coffee cup?

 Don Pettit: Oh okay, this idea has two essential roots.

-Don Pettit: Two essential roots, one is this is how drink our coffee in space.
-We have a pouch-
+Don Pettit: Two essential roots: One is this is how we drink our coffee in space.
+We have a pouch—

-Don Pettit: And it's go instant coffee in it.
+Don Pettit: And it's got instant coffee in it.
 And this is one of the best that we could have.
 It's called Kona coffee, parentheses black.